magenta-aps/osdatascanner/docs/decision-history.md

 Danish CPR-numbers issued before the 1st of October 2007 calculate their last digit by the ["Modulus-11"-method] [1].
 CPR-numbers from some dates are [exempt from this check] [2].
+This exception is considered in OSdatascanners modulus-11 check, and exempted numbers are considered valid CPR-numbers.

-This validation is implemented as a first, simple way of making sure, that any found 10-digit number is a real and valid Danish CPR-number.
+This validation serves as an initial method to ensure that any 10-digit number identified is indeed a legitimate and valid Danish CPR-number.

 #### Probability check

 The CPRRule can also calculate a probability for the CPR-number.
-This will never return a probability of 0, but will only estimate valid CPR-numbers, which could be real.

 The check works by calculating all valid CPR-numbers for the birth date of the checked number, and finding the index of the checked number in the sequence of all valid numbers.

-Since numbers are generated sequentially, the later numbers are less likely to be in use than the early numbers in the sequence.
+Since numbers are generated sequentially, the later numbers are less likely to be in use than the earlier numbers in the sequence.
+If the CPR-number is not valid for the given birth date of the number, the probability is zero.

+If the birth date of the CPR-number is in the future at the time of checking, the probability will always be zero.

 The check was [implemented] [3] in order for the report module to be able to show the most likely CPR matches in the UI first.